Skip to Content

 Instructions

-1. Sunlight: Bright sunlight (south window) in winter and lesser light in summer (east or west facing)
+1. Sunlight: Place the plant in bright sunlight (south-facing window) in winter and lesser light in summer (east or west-facing)

-3. Soil: Well draining cactus or succulent soil
+3. Soil: Use a well-draining cactus or succulent soil

-4. Watering: Allow to dry out between waterings (once ever two weeks is plenty)
+4. Watering: Allow the soil to dry out between waterings (once every two weeks is plenty)

-5. Propagation: Leaf and stem cuttings.
-Also pot up offsets.
+5. Propagation: Propagate with leaf cuttings and stem cuttings.
+You can also pot up offsets.

 7. Pests: Watch for mealy bug, mites, and scale

-To get a kalanchoe to re-bloom, hold off on watering and give the plant 14 hours of darkness each day and 10 lours of light.
-A closet, dark room or box over the plant will do this.
+To get a kalanchoe to re-bloom, hold off on watering and give the plant 14 hours of darkness each day and 10 hours of light.
+A closet, dark room, or box over the plant will do this.

 Notes